mullerdavid/ctf_writeups/hcsc22/Pwn_Agecheck2/WRITEUP.md

 ropper --file ./libc.so.6 --nocolor > rop-libc.txt
 ```

-Based on the gadgets and requirements, 2 ROP chains were creaed.
+Based on the gadgets and requirements, 2 ROP chains were created.
 It is calling libc [system](https://cplusplus.com/reference/cstdlib/system/) at the end.

 In the first iteration it is leaking a libc address.
 Based on this the address of `system` can be calculated, and can be executed at the second step.
 Fun fact, there is a `/bin/bash` string in libc already, so no issue generating it.
 The following gadgets were used.